Macrometacorp/demo-akamai-fashionstore/README.md

 # Working with the UI
 The UI code is at the `root` of the repo.
 Run `npm run buildProd` to generate the UI build with no source maps.
 Run `npm run build` if you want to have source maps in the UI build.

-# Initialising C8DB with init data
+# Initialising GDN with init data

 Once you have deployed the edgeworker successfully, you will need to initialize some init data.
 There is a simple node script in `init-script` folder contained in the `edgeworker` folder.
 Execute the node script by running `npm i && node init.js`.